Netcracker/KubeMarine/documentation/Troubleshooting.md

 Pods should stop generating such amount of logs and resource consumption should normalize.

-## Calico 3.29.0 leading to kubernetes controller manager GC failures
+## Calico 3.29.0 Leading to kubernetes Controller Manager GC Failures

 ### Description

 The Kubernetes garbage collector is not deleting objects with ownerReferences because it fails to build the dependency graph.
 Such logs can be found in kube-controller-manager pod: